 Third, the experience of false accusation illuminates what Freyd (2008) termed institutional betrayal, extended here to familial betrayal.
 When authority figures who should protect us instead harm us and then blame us for the harm, they violate both our physical safety and our cognitive integrity.
 The child knows themselves innocent of the accused act, yet the parent’s insistence creates what psychologist Albert Biderman (1957) identified in his study of prisoners of war as forced compliance with false narratives, a form of psychological torture that undermines the victim’s grip on reality itself.

-Freyd (2008) argued that betrayal trauma is particularly damaging because it involves violations by those on whom we depend for survival (pp. 76-77).
+Freyd (2008) argued that betrayal trauma is particularly damaging because it involves violations by those on whom we depend for survival.
 For a child, parental accusations of wrongdoing against an innocent child create a double trauma: the initial experience of being blamed, and the deeper violation of having their reality denied.
-Over time, this pattern erodes the child’s capacity to trust their own perceptions, creating what trauma therapist Alice Miller (1981) described as a dynamic in which children learn to doubt their own experiences and instead adopt the abuser’s version of reality as protective strategy.
+Over time, this pattern erodes the child’s capacity to trust their own perceptions, creating what trauma therapist Alice Miller (1981) described as a dynamic in which children learn to doubt their own experiences and instead adopt the abuser’s version of reality as a protective strategy.

 Parentification and the Foreclosure of Childhood